2020-03-11

 We have where is the Euler-Mascheroni constant Above equation can obviously be written as to adhere to the format of previous algorithm analyses we performed.

-Above equation describes what is the average time complexity of the QuickSort
+Above equation describes what is the average time complexity of the QuickSort function.

 Sources: